oren/node-website-template/readme.md

 I use [tape](https://github.com/substack/tape), substack's minimalist test library.
 Server and client side code.
 I wrote about it [here](https://github.com/oren/oren.github.com/blob/master/posts/tape/tape.md) if you havn't heard about it.

-    npm test                      # use tape binary to run all tests
+    (if your tests are hitting the server you need to run it first) npm test                      # use tape binary to run all tests

 or